kubesphere/website/content/en/docs/quick-start/create-workspace-and-project.md

    ![click-demo-project](/images/docs/quickstart/create-workspaces-projects-accounts/click-demo-project.png)

 4. On the **Overview** page of the project, the project quota remains unset by default.
-You can click **Set** and specify resource requests and limits based on your needs (e.g. 1 core for CPU and 1000Gi for memory).
+You can click **Set** and specify [resource requests and limits](../../workspace-administration/project-quotas/) as needed (e.g. 1 core for CPU and 1000Gi for memory).

    ![quota](/images/docs/quickstart/create-workspaces-projects-accounts/quota.png)